-Designed through a collaborative effort of student affairs leaders and program faculty, the Master of Arts degree in Leadership in Student Affairs prepares you to lead in higher education.
-Our program has a unique focus on leadership, social justice, and theory to practice providing an opportunity for broad application upon graduation.
+Designed through a collaborative effort of student affairs team members and program faculty, the Master of Arts degree in Leadership in Student Affairs prepares you to lead in higher education.
+Our program has a unique focus on leadership, social justice and theory-to-practice, providing an opportunity for broad application upon graduation.
 Student affairs professionals work side-by-side with faculty and staff to create a dynamic learning environment for students.
 Every day, they help to shape the mission and culture of their college or university.

 EDLD 703 Introduction to Student Affairs